 When buying refurbished iPhones or refurbished MacBooks, you may come across the terms “seller refurbished” and “manufacturer refurbished.”
-These terms are typically used to explain how the product was refurbished and who it was refurbished by.
-You may see the terms in the description of the product or even in the title of the product listing.
+You’ll probably read it in a product description or in the title of a product listing.
+These terms designate how the product was refurbished and who did it.

-Unfortunately, refurbished stores and platforms don’t often explain what exactly seller refurbished and manufacturer refurbished mean.
-As a result, you’re left scratching your head, totally puzzled about the product and you may even be concerned about its cosmetic quality and if it’s in working condition.
+Unfortunately, refurbished stores and platforms don’t often explain what exactly manufacturer refurbished and seller refurbished mean.
+As a result, you’re left totally puzzled about the product, concerned about its cosmetic quality and working condition.

 What is Manufacturer Refurbished?